sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 In SAS, **any value other than 0 or missing is TRUE**.
 Let's see this in an example.

-Here we are making a comparison between numeric values, and specifying that if values are equal to either 4 or 5, then the new *Results* variable will print *"Yes"*, otherwise it will print *"No"*.
+Here we are making a comparison between numeric values and specifying that if values are equal to either 4 or 5, then the new *Results* variable will print *"Yes"*, otherwise it will print *"No"*.

 ```
 data example;